 How Adoriasoft Applies Image Processing Techniques

-Adoriasoft has a profound expertise working with images and visual data processing using top libraries, tools and frameworks.
+Adoriasoft has profound expertise in working with images and visual data processing using top libraries, tools, and frameworks.
 Thus our team of developers and UX designers are well-versed in, but not limited to:

 - working with all common image formats, including RAW, TIFF, HD Photo files, as well as XMP and EXIF fields;

 - manipulating PSD layers, as well all kinds of image processing such as rotation, cropping, auto-cropping, perspective adjustment, flipping, zoom, resizing;

 - applying multiple image effects and filters;